darton/RPiMS/README.md

 date
 ```
-Just before the exit 0
+Just before the `exit 0`

-Restart your Pi and check the I2C state again with i2cdetect -y 1.
+Restart your Pi and check the I2C state again with `i2cdetect -y 1`.
 Now the 0x68 is not UU anymore.
 ```
 sudo sync
 sudo reboot